Three Minute Thesis

 UMass Amherst graduate students from any discipline are welcome to participate if they meet all the eligibility requirements.
 Participants must:

-- be enrolled full-time as a graduate student at UMass Amherst;
+- be enrolled full-time as a graduate student at UMass Amherst

-- be in good academic standing; and
+- be in good academic standing

-- present on their independent academic research.
+- present on their independent academic research conducted at UMass

 Prizes & Judging Criteria